-Where there are concerns about progression in individual subjects or into the 6.2 year, these issues will be addressed at Progression Morning in late June.
+Where there are concerns about progression in individual subjects or into the 6.2 year, these issues will be addressed at Progression Exam Clinic in late June.
 Students will be invited in for meetings with key staff to discuss their study programme and parents/carers are welcome to attend as well.

 Start of 6.2 Day